I'm not able to garden the way I used to - not in time spent, or even being in the right space mentally.

 Just so you know, this whole page was typed with two fingers.
 Gone are the days of 60 words a minute touch typing.

-Update; it's April 2017, and things are looking up.
+Things are looking up.
 The benefit of having a cyclical and seasonal topic for my websites (gardens) means that I often have a bit of time to do other things during the winter.

 Fortuitously, I came across some information about thyroid issues - that's one thing I was told I have when I was going through the process of finding out what on earth was wrong with me - seven years ago.